ros2/ros2_documentation/source/Contributing/Migration-Guide.rst

 It is possible to change the license, however you will need to contact all the contributors and get permission.
 For most packages this is likely to be a significant effort and not worth considering.
-If the package as a small set of contributors then this may be feasible.
+If the package has a small set of contributors then this may be feasible.